“Nature’s medicine chest for the common people”- Hippocrates

 Elderflower

 Used for hundreds of years.
-Studies have shown that elderflowers have great properties for health and the skin – with no confirmed drug interaction.
+Studies have shown that elderflowers have great properties for springtime allergies, supporting the respiratory system and the health of skin – with no confirmed drug interaction.

 We believe that elderflower are a great healthy addition to food and skin care.